dfannin/iotdistance/README.md

 # iotdistance
-IOT Distance Sensor for ESP8266 (ESP201) Wireless
+IOT Distance Sensor for ESP8266 (ESP201) with OTA and WiFi

 ## Introduction